College for Creative Studies: Transportation Design

 Good designers follow the rules.
 Exceptional designers know when to trust their instincts.
-David Byron took this advice to heart as a student and continues to pass it on to his students today.
-His widely acclaimed S5S Raptor concept is proof that a designer’s vision should not be compromised.
+David Byron took this advice to heart as a student and continues to rely on intuitive thinking while tackling complex design challenges across several diverse industries.

-“I remember hearing one of my professors say, ‘I am being paid to be a designer; I should be a designer,’” said Byron.
+“I remember hearing one of my professors say, ‘Someone has entrusted you to be their designer; don’t worry about everything else and just design!’” said Byron.
 “This makes sense.
-You as the designer should be the one making the design decisions.
+As the designer you need to confidently be the one making the design decisions.
 If you can survive CCS’ rigorous transportation design program, you are more than qualified.
 Criticism should never stand in the way of your vision.”

-Byron considers CCS the start of his career.
+Byron considers CCS the start of his career and a significant part of his professional life today.
 Student projects, such as the GM Autonomy and Lexus LX SUV, provided him with real world experience, and encouragement from professors provided him with inspiration.

-“I remember one my instructors, Ralph Gilles, saying that it’s not following the rules that sells cars; it’s getting consumers to feel the emotions—the cool factor,” said Byron.
+“I remember one of my instructors, Ralph Gilles, saying that it’s not following the rules that sells an idea; it’s getting consumers to feel the emotions—the cool factor,” said Byron.

-The designer returned to CCS in 2008 to teach digital visual communication, which covers color, rendering, drawing and using industry software (PhotoShop and Sketchbook).
+The designer returned to CCS in 2008 to teach product design studios and digital visual communication, which covers color, rendering, drawing and using industry software (PhotoShop and Illustrator).
 He also teaches workshops as part of the National Fine Arts Festival, organized through the Assemblies of God.

 “Each year about 32,000 students take part in the festival,” said Byron.
 “I enjoy having the opportunity to share a little about my career with upcoming artists.
 Hopefully I can inspire them as much as they inspire me. ”